-ASB ID Card
+ASNVC ID Card

-With the purchase of an ASB ID card, students are entitled to discounts on and off campus.
-ASB ID Cards are purchased for \$5.00 each semester.
+With the purchase of an ASNVC ID card, students are entitled to discounts on and off campus.
+ASNVC ID Cards are purchased for \$5.00 each semester.
 The card displays the student's name, birth, expiration date, student ID number, and a photograph.
-Visit the ASB Office web page www.napavalley. edu/asb for a list of discounts.
+Visit the ASNVC Office web page www. napavalley.edu/ASNVC for a list of discounts.